 How floors work in Index Marketplaces

-A floor A pricing control used by publishers and exchanges to set a minimum sale price on inventory. is a predefined minimum acceptable price for a winning bid for a piece of inventory.
+A floor is a predefined minimum acceptable price for a winning bid for a piece of inventory.
 When a floor is set, Index Exchange (Index) only accepts bid responses from DSPs that meet or exceed that price, and rejects those that fall below it.
-Rejected bids that did not clear the floor price are shown as “bid below floor” in reports.
+Rejected bids that did not clear the floor price are shown as "bid below floor" in reports.
 The minimum floor price that you can set on a Marketplace Package is $0.10.

 First-price auction example